Gruftikus/tes4ll/game/Oblivion/Data/Docs/README-tes4ll-Oblivion.txt

 ============
 None.

 But this is not true:

-* If you want to use a different dds tool (by default an internal dds converter is used), you have to download such a tool.
-E.g. nconvert: http://www.xnview.com/de/nconvert.html or nvdxt: http://developer.nvidia.com/content/legacy-texture-tools

 * If you need a GUI, use MPGUI (http://oblivion.nexusmods.com/mods/41447).